Patrick Manson: Family

 In 1876, he married Henrietta Isabella Thurbun, with whom he had three sons and one daughter.

 His daughter Edith Margaret Manson (1879–1948) married Philip Henry Bahr, one of Manson's pupils at the London School of Tropical medicine.
 Sir Philip Manson-Bahr CMG DSO MD FRCP (Lond) (1881–1966) became a leader in the field of tropical medicine in his own right.

-In 1995 Manson's grandson, Dr (Philip Edmund) Clinton Manson-Bahr (1911–1996) won the Manson Medal.
+Manson's grandson, Prof (Philip Edmund) Clinton Manson-Bahr (1911–1996) was a consultant in Tropical Medicine and latterly he was Professor of Tropical Medicine at Tulane University, New Orleans.
+He won the Manson Medal in 1995.
 It is the Royal Society of Tropical Medicine's highest mark of distinction for contributions to tropical medicine, and is awarded triennially.

-Manson's great-grandson Dr Gordon Manson-Bahr was a GP in Norfolk, UK for most of his medical career and his great-great grandson Dr David Manson-Bahr is a urologist in London.
+Manson's great-grandson Dr Gordon Manson-Bahr was a general practitioner in Norfolk, UK for most of his medical career.
+Manson's great-great-grandson, Mr David Manson-Bahr FRCS, is a urologist in Norwich, UK.

 Manson's grandfather (John Manson of Kilblean 1762–1838) and his great-uncle (Alexander Manson b.
 1778) founded the Glen Garioch Whisky distillery in 1797, which still operates in Oldmeldrum to this day.

 'Manson Road' in Oldmeldrum was named in his honour.